 Based on their years of caring for patients with cancer, our staff at Northern Westchester Hospital has developed this information to help you prepare for your surgical procedure.

 Please review the information below.
 Many of our patients find this information helpful to increase comfort level with the upcoming surgery and to help better prepare.
 Please remember, each procedure is unique.
 Please be sure to review the details of your upcoming procedure with your doctor.
 Also, make a list of questions to ask your doctor.

-The morning of the surgery, please come to The Institute of Aesthetic Surgery, located upstairs from The Breast Institute, on the 2nd floor of the North Building.
+The morning of the surgery, please come to the Ambulatory Surgery Center, located upstairs from The Breast Institute, on the 2nd floor of the North Building.
 Please feel free to bring close family and friends if you’d like.

 We care for you as if you are family, and are extremely sensitive to the particular needs of women who go through this experience.
 Our holistic approach enables us to treat you as a whole, feeling person and not just as someone who needs to be tested or “fixed.”
 We also understand the concerns of your loved ones.

-As part of the effort to create a relaxing, holistic environment, you are encouraged to bring favorite family photos or iPods filled with your favorite music.
+As part of the effort to create a relaxing, holistic environment, you are encouraged to bring favorite family photos or mobile devices filled with your favorite music.
 You are even allowed to wear headphones with relaxing and healing music while in the operating room.

 A pre-operative mammogram, ultrasound, or MRI may be performed before a breast preserving operation so the surgeons can pinpoint exactly where the cancer is located.

-If you’ve undergone breast-preserving surgery, you will typically have a 23-hour hospital stay, including one overnight.
-If you’ve had a more extensive mastectomy or reconstructive surgery, your stay will usually be 1 to 2 days.
-Bi-literal tram surgery requires a 3 to 4 day hospital stay maximum.
+If you’ve undergone breast preserving surgery, you will typically go home the same day.
+If you’ve had more extensive surgery or reconstructive surgery, your stay will usually be one to two days.
+Some specialized reconstructive surgeries require a three to four day hospital stay.